Full-reserve banking: History

 Economists proposed various strategies to address financial stability, including the Chicago Plan's full-reserve banking.
 Irving Fisher's "The Debt-Deflation Theory of Great Depressions" (1933) analyzed how debt cycles contributed to economic instability.
 Fisher proposed in his 1935 "100% Money" disconnecting money and credit.

 Albert G. Hart detailed in 1935 how to maintain economic stability during the transition to 100% reserves.
 William R. Allen recounted in 1993 how Fisher's proposals influenced banking reform discussions.
 Full-reserve banking did not become law.

 Maurice Allais presented a 100% reserve proposal in a 1948 book.
 Milton Friedman advocated for 100% reserves in 1960 with A Program for Monetary Stability.

 James Tobin proposed a deposit currency system in 1985 with aspects of 100% reserves.
 Laurence Kotlikoff called for 100% reserve banking in his 2010 book Jimmy Stewart Is Dead.

 In the 2014 Money Creation and Society debate in the UK Parliament, Zac Goldsmith called for a monetary commission on full reserve banking.

+In December 2025, N3XT inc launched the first full-reserve narrow bank in the U.S.A. after receiving its Special Purpose Depository Institution charter from the State of Wyoming.